Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 - [Sources](#Sources)

 # Installation
 To install the python module on your local computer, please refer to the instruction manuals for [Windows](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/blob/main/Installation/Windows_install.md) and [Mac](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/blob/main/Installation/Mac_install.md).
+Alternatively, you can use the module in Google Colab by running the notebooks in the [Colab](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/tree/main/Colab) folder.

 # Functionalities
 This python module models greenspace exposure from three perspectives; availability, accessibility and visibility.